lnicosia/Doom-Nukem/README.md

 ## Introduction

 Following the first two graphical projects from 42 ([FdF](https://github.com/lnicosia/Fdf) and [Fract'ol](https://github.com/lnicosia/fractol)), the students must now recreate the legendary Wolfenstein 3D and Doom video games.
-But of course, it is more fun if they have to do it with the  same conditions John Carmack and his crew had at the time.
+But of course, it is more fun if we have to do it with the  same conditions John Carmack and his crew had at the time.
 This means everything in C and only C, no hardware acceleration and a lot of metal music.

 ## Technologies